BenOvermyer/benovermyer.com/content/blog/tutorial-dealing-with-disk-space-errors-in-linux.md

     df -hT

-If one of the available drives (such as `/dev/xvda1`) shows as 100% full, then you’ll need to clear some space.
+If one of the available drives (such as `/dev/xvda1`) shows as 100% full, then you'll need to clear some space.
 The first place to look is `/var/log/`, especially if nginx is writing log files to disk.
 Clear out all old logs (anything with a .gz file extension is fair game for deletion).
-If that doesn’t free up enough space, the next place to check is the application directory for whatever app is on the server.
+If that doesn't free up enough space, the next place to check is the application directory for whatever app is on the server.
 If there are more than 3 releases on the server, you can safely delete the oldest ones (until you have at least 2 remaining).
 You can also remove all the files in `/tmp/`, although that should be a last resort.

 ## Checking inode usage

-If you’ve confirmed that the hard drive isn’t full (or cleared enough space that it isn’t), and you’re still seeing “disk is full” type errors, then you almost certainly have too few inodes available on the server.
+If you've confirmed that the hard drive isn't full (or cleared enough space that it isn't), and you're still seeing “disk is full” type errors, then you almost certainly have too few inodes available on the server.
 This means, basically, that there are too many files on the server.

 ### Checking inode usage